-Applications for the Master of Science in Art Therapy with Concentration in Counseling are accepted once per year (see below) to enroll in the fall term.
+Applications for the Master of Science in Art Therapy are accepted once per year (see below) to enroll in the fall term.
 A limit of 24 students are accepted each year.
 The Deadline is:

-Open Admission: February 15.

-Open admission students will be formally notified in early April.
+Open Admission: February 1 Open admission students will be formally notified in early April.

-Mount Mary University 2900 North Menomonee River Parkway Milwaukee, WI 53222-4597 (414) 930-3049 mmu-gradinfo@mtmary.edu
+Office for Graduate Admissions Mount Mary University 2900 North Menomonee River Parkway Milwaukee, WI 53222-4597 (414) 930-3049 mmu-gradinfo@mtmary.edu